 While sciatica commonly affects men and the elderly, it can be a concern for individuals of any age or gender.

 What causes sciatica?

-Medically the pain you may feel with sciatica is caused by pressure being put on the longest nerve in the body, the sciatic nerve.
-This long thick nerve runs from your lower back, through the hip joint and down to the back of the knee.
-At the knee the nerve divides into two main parts running down to the back of your ankle.
-This is the reason pain is often felt from the lower back and radiates down the leg.
+The sciatic nerve, which is the longest nerve in the body, originates in the lower back, passes through the hip joint, and extends down to the back of the knee.
+At the knee, the nerve branches into two main parts: one travels down the back of the calf, while the other runs down the side of the calf.
+This is why individuals often experience pain originating from the lower back and radiating down the leg.

-This condition is more common in older patients and causes sciatica when the discs start to degenerate with age and the bones move closer together which narrows the pathway the nerve comes out from.
+- Osteoarthritis: This condition is more prevalent in older patients, as the discs start to degenerate with age.
+Consequently, the bones move closer together, narrowing the pathway through which the nerve exits.

 At Almond Wellness Centre you may be treated with one or more of the following techniques according to your condition.
 The treatments for your sciatica include:

-Tui Na Chinese remedial massage uses unique manual skills including rubbing, kneading, grasping, and rolling to soften and loosen the muscles to alleviate tension on the tendons and to improve circulation.
+Tui Na Chinese remedial massage uses the traditional unique manual skills including rubbing, kneading, grasping, and rolling.
+Tui Na helps soften and loosen the muscles to alleviate muscle tension and to improve circulation.
 Tui Na also uses special stretching techniques to loosen the possible compression of the root of sciatica nerve.

 - Su Jin Tang to tonify blood and nourish tendons

-How often and how long do I need treatment?
+How often do I need acupuncture for sciatica?

 The frequency of acupuncture sessions for sciatica depends on the severity of your symptoms.